Join us as we celebrate Pride Month. Embrace diversity. Foster inclusion. Spread love through acceptance.

 The Audit Risk Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It will receive and review reports from the Company’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 Under its terms of reference, it is required to meet twice a year, at which the executive directors may attend by invitation, and is responsible for keeping under review the scope and results of the audit, its cost effectiveness and the independence and objectivity of the auditors.
 It also has responsibility for public reporting and internal controls and arrangements whereby employees may raise matters of concern in confidence.

-The Audit Committee is chaired by Gillian Davies and its other member is Bruce Weatherill who are deemed to have recent and relevant financial expertise.
+The Audit Committee is chaired by Edward Knapp and its other member is Julian Pancholi who are deemed to have recent and relevant financial expertise.

 Remuneration Committee